Looking for a central hotel in Rome?

 Staying in the Pantheon area guarantees an unparalleled experience, and memories you will hold dear for a lifetime.

-A few ideas for a central hotel in Rome near the Pantheon include:
+Our picks for a central hotel in Rome near the Pantheon include:

 When I look at a map of my city, I rediscover with amazing clarity what exactly Piazza Navona is to Rome - its core, its heart, full of energy and life.